 When I was growing up, my Nana would take me to Joseph Beth Booksellers.
-We would peruse the store for hours (no joke), and I’d get lost, both in the literal and proverbial sense, while flipping through pages and roaming the aisles.
+We perused the store for hours (no joke), and I’d get lost, both in the literal and proverbial sense, flipping through pages and roaming the aisles.
 In the end, I’d carry my little stack of books to the register, and Nana, without fail, bought me each and every one of them.
 She taught me to treasure the fresh pages of a good book, and it was there that my interest in reading began.

 Even now as an adult I love to read, although the content of the stories is different.
 I read memoirs and cookbooks and pages about faith.
 My bookshelves are only moderately filled, but seeing the colorful little spines arranged in stacks and rows brings me all kinds of joy because it feels good to revisit the old favorites from years past.
 I love to feel the worn edges and textured papers in my hands.

 One look through her book, and you’ll know she’s an adoring mother.
-Each chapter is freckled with images of her children enjoying her food, and I found myself envisioning Aimee, George, and Charlie saddled up to the counter to enjoy her recipes.
+Each chapter is freckled with images of her children enjoying her food.
+I found myself envisioning Aimee, George, and Charlie saddled up to the counter to enjoy her recipes.
 Sarah’s recipe for this family waffle is precisely the type of thing I love to serve the kids in the morning: a warm and comforting treat, slightly sweet, and healthyish.
 I knew they were a must-try and messaged Sarah to ask if I could share the recipe.

 Sarah recommends serving this waffle with a bit of yogurt and a fried egg, but I opted for yogurt and some fruit I had on hand.
 For the kids, I offered a pat of butter and a generous pour of syrup, and they devoured each bite, seeds and all.
-I could see this waffle being topped with fresh berries and whipped ricotta, baked apples and the cinnamon-flavored run-off juices, or even just schmear of plain Jane peanut butter.
+Additionally, I could see this waffle being topped with fresh berries and whipped ricotta, baked apples and the cinnamon-flavored run-off juices, or even just schmear of plain Jane peanut butter.
 Think of this waffle as the vehicle for all of your favorite toppings and enjoy as such.
 It’s truly a treat.

 Give this waffle a try and let me know what you think!
 Thanks for playing a part in my dreams and joining me here each week.
 Happy baking!